-KANSAS CITY, Mo. – British Columbia reclaims a share of the No. 1 ranking, joining Wayland Baptist (Texas) at the top of the NAIA Women’s Cross Country Coaches’ Top 25 Poll, the national office announced Wednesday.
+KANSAS CITY, Mo. – Wayland Baptist (Texas) was ranked No. 1 again in the NAIA Women’s Cross Country Coaches’ Top-25 poll, the national office announced on Wednesday.

 Top 25 Highlights (historical information dates back to 1999):

-- Simon Fraser (B.C.) still holds the record for the most No. 1 rankings with 41 all time
+- Simon Fraser (B.C.) holds the record for the most No. 1 rankings with 41 all time.

-- College of Idaho holds the record for the longest consecutively-ranked active school, appearing in 71-straight polls, followed by Carroll (Mont.) with 62.
+- College of Idaho holds the record for the longest consecutively-ranked active school, appearing in 79 consecutive polls.

 - The poll was voted upon by a panel of head coaches representing each of the conferences.

 - Each conference is represented by one rater.